y2kbugger/y2k-lc3-tools/README.md

   - reading from registers
   - reg/memory/signal trace tests for each opcode
 1. Harmonize python linting/precommit/todos/formatting/etc with my other project
+1. Add ability to convert and display binary images as text
+1. Add debug view for memory and registers
 1. Somehow ensure that all sql statements can be exported as script instead executing
 1. Get the assembler working in my repo and running under pytest
   - tests for escape sequences in stringz, e.g: `CLEAR_STRING	.STRINGZ	"\e[2J\e[H\e[3J"`